Kimry: Transportation

 The town is served by the Kimry Airport.
 There are no passenger flights.

 A railway connecting Moscow with Kashin and further with Sonkovo and Saint-Petersburg passes Kimry.
 There is a regular suburban passenger traffic between Moscow and Savyolovo, and a regular infrequent traffic between Savyolovo and Kashin.
 Savyolovo railway station is the northern terminus of the Savyolovsky suburban railway line.

 Paved roads connect Kimry with Tver, Taldom, Kashin, and Kalyazin.

 The Volga is navigable, but there is no passenger navigation.

 Culture and recreation

 Kimry contains one cultural heritage monuments of federal significance and additionally eighty-three objects classified as cultural and historical heritage of local significance.
 The federal monument is the Ascension Church, built in 1813.
 Kimry preserved many of the pre-1917 buildings, many of which are protected.

 There is a local museum in Kimry.
 It has expositions on local history, shoe industry, as well as has a memorial room of the aircraft designer Andrei Tupolev, born in a village near Kimry.

 Notable people

-Kimry is the birthplace of aircraft designer Andrei Tupolev (1888), writer Alexander Fadeyev (1901), and orientalist Pavel Gusterin (1972).
+Kimry is the birthplace of aircraft designer Andrei Tupolev (1888), writer Alexander Fadeyev (1901), orientalist Pavel Gusterin (1972), and judoka Ihar Makarau (1979).